disc3/RFQ-Tool/README.md

     * Use `On Error Resume Next` **only** for specific, contained checks (e.g., checking if a Dictionary key exists or if an SAP object is active) and reset immediately with `On Error GoTo 0`.
 3.  **Variable Naming:** Use CamelCase.
 Prefix variables to indicate type where helpful (e.g., `wsTarget` for Worksheet, `tblBOM` for ListObject).
 4.  **JSON Handling:** Use the existing `JsonEscape` function in `PowerAutomateAPI` for any string being sent to the web API.
+5. **Use Configuration Class** When using frequently referenced tables such as BOMDefinition or "1.
+BOM Definition", always import these terms from the config class and declare the variables as option explicit variables and then implement a Initialize function that loads the values via the configuration class.

 ### 4.3.
 SAP Scripting Rules
 1.  **Session Check:** Always check `If Not IsObject(SAPSession)` before executing script lines.